RChaubey16/RChaubey16/README.md

 - *How I met your mother* is my favorite sitcom.
 - I remember random movie quotes better than people’s birthdays.

----

-Currently working on: building apps with AI integration like [Name my variable](https://marketplace.visualstudio.com/items?itemName=RuturajChaubey.name-my-variable) and learning more about cloud architecture.